ShunyiZhao/SoftWareEandGroupProject/Web/README.md

    "main":["Pienapple","Crab","Salad"]
 }
 ```
 The above json format is an example of the list of food, which are chosen by the interactive players in the Web Page, send from the **check box (website)** to **the desktop (processing)**.
 The food that have been chosen will appear in the game.
-And also, these data will also be transferred to the back-end analysis, which analysing the player's food preference.
+And also, these data will also be transferred to the back-end analysis, which analysing the player's preference.

 ```json
 {